Fhaolain/rg54/Readme for Snowflake.txt

 ===================================================================================
 ===================================================================================

-or manually!! do the following 31 steps:
+or manually!! do the following steps:

 4. Install RED
-5. Pin Setup Administrator to the task bar and alter shortcut to always start as Administrator
+5. Pin Setup Administrator to the task bar, change the pinned shortcut to always run as administrator and restart Setup Administrator
-6. Stop and start Setup Administrator
-7. Add RED license
+6. Add RED license
-8. Create repository
+7. Create repository
-9. Log in to RED and click OK on Tools/Options dialog
+8. Log in to RED and click OK on Tools/Options dialog
-10. Pin RED to the task bar
+9. Pin RED to the task bar
-11. Load the Extended Properties Set
+10. Load the Extended Properties Set
-12. Open a SQL Admin window to the DataWarehouse connection
-13. Load the script "Snowflake metadata_options_setup.sql" and run it
-14. Close SQL Admin
-15. Restart RED
-16. Load all Data Type Mapping Sets
+11. Load all Data Type Mapping Sets
-17. Load Function Set
+12. Load Function Set
+13. Pull "snowflake" repository from BitBucket
+14. Pull "wslpowershell" repository from BitBucket
-18. Run the bat file "WslPowershell Install - RUN AS ADMIN.bat" as Administrator to install the powershell modules: when prompted, enter A for All
+15. Run the file "WslPowershell Install - RUN AS ADMIN.bat" as administrator to install powershell modules
+16. Load templates using install_templates.ps1 following the on screen prompts.
+17. Copy the folder FieldSolutions to c:\ProgramData\WhereScape
+18. Open a SQL Admin window to the DataWarehouse connection
+19. Load the script "Snowflake metadata_options_setup.sql" and run it
+20. Close SQL Admin
-19. Run the registry file:    "Disable Snowflake ODBC Driver Logging.reg"
+21. Run the registry file:    "Disable Snowflake ODBC Driver Logging.reg"
+22. Restart RED
-20. Install windows scheduler
+23. Install windows scheduler
+    Note: Check the scheduler log file after installation to ensure it has started successfully If it has not, the most likely cause is the scheduler service account not having permissions for the SQL Server repository database
+          There are several ways to address this.
-21. Make changes to "Snowflake Warehouse" Connection
+24. Make changes to "Snowflake Warehouse" Connection
     - check ODBCDSN is correct
     - add extract username/password
-    - add data type mapping set:                 Snowflake to Snowflake
-    - make list of schema for browsing match schemas on targets
+    - make list of schema for browsing match schemas on targets And on the Targets Tab:
+    - change databases and schemas on individual targets And on the Extended Properties Tab:
-    - set all connectvity extended properties that are not set And on the Targets Tab:
+    - set all connectvity extended properties that are not set
-    - change databases and schemas on individual targets
-22. Stop RED
-23. Pull "snowflake" repository from BitBucket
-24. Pull "wslpowershell" repository from BitBucket
-25. Run the file "WslPowershell Install - RUN AS ADMIN.bat" as administrator to install powershell modules
-26. Load templates using install_templates.ps1 following the on screen prompts and specifying the following two naming patterns:
-    - wsl_snowflake%
-    - snowflake%
-27. Load application for the date dimension
-28. Run the registry file:    "Add Default Templates Snowflake.reg"
-29. Start RED
-30. Make changes to "Snowflake Warehouse" Connection
-    - Default Table Create DDL Template:         wsl_snowflake_create_table
-    - Default View Create DDL Template:          wsl_snowflake_create_view
-    - Table/Column Information SQL Block:        wsl_snowflake_table_information
-    - Default Table Alter DDL Template:          wsl_snowflake_alter_ddl
-31. Create a new windows connecion called "Windows Comma Sep Files" and set it as follows:
+25. Check the connecions "Windows Comma Sep Files", "Windows Pipe Sep Files", "Windows Fixed Width Files", Windows XML Files", "Windows JSON Files":
     - default path for browsing:                 where your files are
-    - new table default load type:               Script based load
-    - new table default load script template:    ws_snowflake_pscript_load
-    - data type mapping set:                     Snowflake from File
-    - Extended Property FILE_FORMAT:             FMT_RED_CSV_SKIP_GZIP_COMMA
-32. Create a new windows connecion called "Windows Pipe Sep Files" and set it as follows:
-    - default path for browsing:                 where your files are
-    - new table default load type:               Script based load
-    - new table default load script template:    ws_snowflake_pscript_load
-    - data type mapping set:                     Snowflake from File
-    - Extended Property FILE_FORMAT:             FMT_RED_CSV_SKIP_GZIP_PIPE
-33. Rename the tutorial connection to be your first database source then:
-    - set Connection type to:                    ODBC
+26. Check the connection "Database Source System":
     - set ODBC DSN to your source
-    - set Work directory to                      c:\temp\
-    - set Default schema
-    - new table default load type:               Script based load
+    - set Username and Password for your source (if required)
-    - new table default load script connection:  Runtime Connection for Scripts
+    - default schema for browsing
-    - new table default load script template:    ws_snowflake_pscript_load
-    - data type mapping set:                     Snowflake from ?????
+    - data type mapping set:                     SNOWFLAKE from?????
     - Extended Property RANGE_CONCATWORD:        +  for databases that use this for concatinating strings (SQL Server / SYBASE)
                                                  || for databases that use this for concatinating strings (most databases)
+27. Stop RED
+28. Load application for the date dimension
+29. Load application for file formats
+30. Run the registry file:    "Add Default Templates Snowflake.reg"
+31. Start RED
-34. Run the date dimension job and wait for it to complete
+32. Run the date dimension job and wait for it to complete
-35. Copy the folder FieldSolutions to c:\ProgramData\WhereScape
-36. Open a SQL Admin window to the Repository connection
-37. Load the script "AddScriptLauncherItems.sql" and run it
-38. Close SQL Admin